 The site survey found no evidence of bats roosting although there is a possibility of opportunistic use by low numbers of bats at some times of the year.
-The level of use is not considered likely to be significant and with the precautionary mitigation, a significant disturbance and/or the loss of roost sites is unlikely to occur.
+The level of use is not considered likely to be significant and with the retention/creation of gaps at the eaves and precautionary mitigation, a significant disturbance and or the loss of roost sites is unlikely to occur.